shubhang93/kotlin.sequelize/README.md

 ## Dependencies
 * This library uses Spring NamedJDBCTemplate to pass named arguments, this will enable us to add more features in future.
+* We plan to add a very thin layer of abstraction to save data.
+* We also want to add some Async API(s).